 Yes, we did just tell you to enable IPv6 on your PC, but there can be an exception.

-IPv6 is the relatively new internet protocol that more and more PCs are using due to the fact that the number of available IPv4 addresses is simply running out.
+IPv6 is the relatively new Internet protocol that more and more PCs are using due to the fact that the number of available IPv4 addresses is simply running out.
 Not all networking equipment and ISPs plays nice with iPv6, however, so if you have this switched on, then it could be interfering with your connection.
-(Or it’s possible that you’re connected to the Internet via IPv4, but your PC is essentially letting you know that your IPv6 connection has “No Internet.”)
+(It’s also possible that you’re connected to the Internet via IPv4, but your PC is essentially letting you know that your IPv6 connection has “No Internet.”)

 If you suspect this might be the issue, uncheck the IPv6 box under your connection’s Properties (as accessed through the last tip).